BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Gothmog is the only Evil model that may Charge Éowyn.

-**PARTICIPANTS**

-**Good:** Aragorn - Strider with Andúril, Flame of the West; Gimli, son of Glóin; Éowyn, Shield Maiden of Rohan, with armour.

-**Evil:** Gothmog, Lieutenant of Sauron; 12 Morannon Orcs: 3 with shield, 3 with spear, 3 with spear & shield, 3 with no additional wargear.

 ![](../media/scenarios/gondor_at_war/death_of_gothmog.jpg)

 ---

 ## THAT STILL ONLY COUNTS AS ONE!

-*This Scenario is represented by a mini-game, and as such does not follow the usual rules for the Strategy Battle Game.
-Instead, it uses the series of unique rules provided here to help capture the feel of the scene.*

-**OBJECTIVES**

-Legolas must slay all of the Haradrim in the Howdah and then reach its front (marked X) by the end of the fourth turn, otherwise Aragorn, Gimli, and their allies will be flattened by the Mûmak's massive bulk.
-The Haradrim win if they can slay Legolas or if he cannot complete his objective in time.

-Once one player has played a game as Legolas, we would suggest swapping over and playing it again; whoever can accomplish the mission the quickest will earn the title of the Hero of Pelennor!

 **PARTICIPANTS**